Why UX comes last on most web teams

 This really starts to show the power of AI for uncovering content and filling in the user journey.
 Done right, this will make it much easier for users to find what they need.

-The poor state of content design on many government websites means they don't link to all the information a user needs.
+The shockingly poor state of content design on many government websites means they don't link to all the information a user needs.
 They pass the burden to the user to figure out what to do next.

-Inevitably this results in an incomplete picture - leading to errors, complaints and wasted time for everyone.
+The result is an incomplete picture - leading to errors, complaints and wasted time for everyone.

 A screengrab of results from Perplexity search engine